ztomm/express-responsive-images/README.md

 ### cacheSuffix (string)
 Foldername suffix where images get cached.
 The folder will be generated automatically.

-For example the image `/images/img.jpg` will be cached in `/images-cache/1024/img.jpg`.
+For example the image `/public/images/img.jpg` will be cached in `/public/images-cache/640/img.jpg`.

-Another example: `/images/user/profile.jpg` cached in `/images/user-cache/800/profile.jpg`.

 ```javascript
 cacheSuffix: '-cache'
 ```